|

 One surprising finding was that ". . . simvastatin has been used successfully to treat patients with multiple sclerosis."[1]

-It is known that vitamin D prevents MS. For example, "Multiple sclerosis shows a latitude gradient in Europe, with the world's highest incidence reported in Scotland,"[2] according to work conducted in the 1970s.
+Howver it is known that vitamin D is useful in preventing MS. For example, "Multiple sclerosis shows a latitude gradient in Europe, with the world's highest incidence reported in Scotland,"[2] according to work conducted in the 1970s. (n other words, as one moves further from the equator and the strength of the sun gets weaker, the incidence on MS rises

-So, here again, we have the statin working as a surrogate for vitamin D.[3] And as in the other cases, exposure to sunlight would do the same job, more safely, more cheaply, and without the statin's side effects.
+So, here again, we have the statin working as a surrogate for vitamin D.[3] And as in the other diseases and conditions, it is entirely likely that exposure to sunlight - in the midle of the day, when UVB is strong enough for the synthesis of vitamin D - would do the same job, more safely, more cheaply, and without the statin's side effects.

 References